maleleko/STEELO/bugs&todo.md

 **navbar:**
 - add margin or padding to match layout for desktop view
+- fix weird issues with mobile viewportScale

 **cart drawer:**
-- realign items back to how they were before implementing cart page styling
+- ~~realign items back to how they were before implementing cart page styling~~
 - fix cart summary overflow across all mobile devices
 - fix weird overflow on li items
-- fix padding for cart-summary
+- ~~fix padding for cart-summary~~

 **search drawer:**
 - add proper dropdown animation